akeneo/pim-docs/cookbook/ui_customization/add_a_new_tab_to_an_entity_edit_form.rst

 Example
 -------

 Let's say that we would like to add a tab to the category edit form to manage custom attributes for our client.
-This tab will be visible only if the user has the right to see it and we would like to put it between the property tab and the history tab.
+This tab will be visible only if the user has the permission to see it and we would like to put it between the property tab and the history tab.

 First of all, we need to register this tab in our ``service.yml`` file: